SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 ````
 Remember that once you've written your code chunk you need to run it to see the output in the document!

-Add two tables to your R markdown script.
+Add two tables to your R Markdown script.
 Try manually building one with pipes and dashes and try using kable.
 You made need to install the knitr package if you don't have this already as follows:
 ```
 install.packages("knitr")
 ```

 ## Inserting Citations
-Recently I've come across a handy tool, citr, which allows you to add citations to an R markdown script.
+Recently I've come across a handy tool, citr, which allows you to add citations to an R Markdown script.
 It then manually builds a reference list at the end of the document when you render it.
 As the tool requires you to make a ".bib" file from your referencing software (such as Mendeley) and this could be different for everyone, I won't run through an example today.
-You should have a look at the [citr github page](https://github.com/crsh/citr) and you can add this to your R markdown scripts in future.
+You should have a look at the [citr github page](https://github.com/crsh/citr) and you can add this to your R Markdown scripts in future.

 ## Rendering R Markdown into Documents
-We're now onto the final (and most exciting) part, rendering your R markdown script into a html document.
-This is very simple to do, just click on "Knit" button at the top of the R markdown script:
+We're now onto the final (and most exciting) part, rendering your R Markdown script into a html document.
+This is very simple to do, just click on "Knit" button at the top of the R Markdown script:

 <p align=center>
 <img src="./Images/knit.png">
 </p>

-After a few seconds a html document should appear containing all of the code chunks and their respectively outputs as well as any formatted text and images that you added to the document.
-If there are any issues whilst rendering the R markdown code, these will appear in the console.
+After a few seconds a html document should appear containing all of the code chunks and their respective outputs as well as any formatted text and images that you added to the document.
+If there are any issues whilst rendering the R Markdown code, these will appear in the console.
 For example, code chunks that install packages are unable to be rendered into a document and will need to be commented out.

+Have a go at changing the output format to pdf_document at the top of your script and then rendering the R Markdown script again with Knit to see the difference in the output formats.

 ## Well Done!
-You've now written your first R markdown script and rendered this into a html format.
+You've now written your first R Markdown script and rendered this into a html format.
 Remember that other output formats are available such as word and PDF.
-This is also just an introduction, there are many other things that you can do with R markdown, but hopefully you're now inspired to explore these more!
+This is also just an introduction, there are many other things that you can do with R Markdown, but hopefully you're now inspired to explore these more!